BaranEkin/autonomous-driving-sim/README.md

 ### Simulator

 You can find the GitHub repo of the simulator [HERE](https://github.com/tum-autonomousdriving/autonomous-driving-simulator)

-Ready to use build of the simulator is under: simulator/v24_build_optimized.zip Unzip the simulator and run directly.
+Get the simulator build and run.

 ### Driving Script